bbbbbrie/til/gunicorn/reload-when-file-changes.md

 # 🐍💙💛 Reload Web app served via gunicorn when specific files change

-I like using 💚🦄 [gunicorn](https://gunicorn.org/) to serve Flask apps.
+I like using 💚🦄 [gunicorn](https://gunicorn.org/) to serve Flask apps, like [httpcat.us](https://httpcat.us).
 The Web site will be reloaded when `app.py` is modified with `--reload`.
 If I want to also reload the Web service when various HTML, CSS and JavaScript files are changed, I can use `--reload-extra-file`.
 In the end, it looks something like:

 ```
  gunicorn --reload   --reload-extra-file static/dist/css/output.css \